py415/i-am-rich-ios/README.md

 ## Product Spec
 ### User Stories

-- [X] User shall be able to see image of a diamond on the center of the app.
+- [X] User shall be able to see an image of a diamond on the center of the app.

 ## App Preview